Thaireis/WebsiteTim/README.md

 # WebsiteTim

-I've tried to create a RESTFUL API where you can list all your friends, additionally add new Friends, update and delete them.
+I have created a RESTFUL API where you can list all your friends, additionally add new Friends, update and delete them.

-So far tho I've only managed to GET and DELETE Friends

 Tools used:
-Angular
-SpringBoot
+Angular: Typescript / HTML / CSS
+SpringBoot: JAVA
+Docker
 MySQL

 ## Frontend